deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam laughed and gave him the finger.

-Baseball laughed too, then reached out, flipped Adam’s hand over, grabbed it in a knuckle-creaking handshake and dragged him in for a solid masculine slam-hug.
+BASEBALL laughed too, then reached out, flipped Adam’s hand over, grabbed it in a knuckle-creaking handshake and dragged him in for a solid masculine slam-hug.